hickmanw/jupyterhub/docs/source/getting-started/services-basics.md

 When working with JupyterHub, a **Service** is defined as a process that interacts with the Hub's REST API.
 A Service may perform a specific or action or task.
-For example, shutting down individuals' single user notebook servers that have been idle for some time is a good example of a task that could be automated by a Service.
+For example, shutting down individuals' single-user servers that have been idle for some time is a good example of a task that could be automated by a Service.
 Let's look at how the [jupyterhub_idle_culler][] script can be used as a Service.